 Speaker.
 Writer.
 Advisor.

-Sarah Beaulieu is the founder of The Uncomfortable Conversation, Inc., an organization dedicated to normalizing conversations about sexual violence, especially for young men.
+Sarah Beaulieu a keynote speaker, trainer, writer and social entrepreneur dedicated to creating a world free of sexual harassment and violence.
 Sarah’s background combines senior fundraising and communications roles at places like Brown, Boston College, Be the Change, and the GreenLight Fund with deep engagement in sexual violence prevention and response, including board service with a rape crisis center, volunteer crisis counselor roles, and hundreds of interviews and focus groups with leaders in and adjacent to the field.

 Sarah Beaulieu writes and speaks frequently about sexual violence, including a 2016 TEDxBeaconStreet talk.
 Her work has been published by the Providence Journal, AskMen.com, Cognoscenti (WBUR), the Nonprofit Quarterly, Commonhealth (WBUR), Chronicle of Philanthropy, the Good Men Project, Huffington Post and the Stanford Social Innovation Review.
 Her Tumblr blog, Places I Have Pumped, was featured on Huffington Post Parents and attracted several thousand followers.
 She has shared her personal story of sexual violence since college where she was the featured survivor speaker at Take Back the Night, and has served as a member of the Survivor Speakers’ Bureau at the Boston Area Rape Crisis Center since 2009.
 She has presented on her conversations work at MIT, University of Massachusetts – Amherst, the Communications Network, the Conference for Volunteering and Service, Jane Doe Hill Day, Massachusetts Nonprofit Network, SheGeeks Out, middle and high schools, and numerous other events, panels, and conferences.